InVisionApp/rye/README.md

-# go-http-middleware
+# rye
-Core service team http middleware library.

-(This will probably be renamed to "rye")
+A library to support http services.